 There are also a few things I’m less impressed with…

 Finally, the GX8 doesn’t have an internal flash.
-It’s not a deal-breaker for me as I don’t ever use flash, but if you need flash you’ll have to attach an external one to the hot-shoe.
+If you need flash you’ll have to attach an external one to the hot-shoe.

 I’m mainly a stills photographer, but a few notes on the video capabilities: